-Nicotine replacement therapy involves the use of products that provide low doses of nicotine but do not contain the toxins found in smoke.
-The goal of therapy is to relieve cravings for nicotine and ease the symptoms when someone stops using cigarettes and smokeless tobacco.
+Nicotine replacement therapy is a treatment to help people stop smoking.
+It uses products that supply low doses of nicotine.
+These products do not contain many of the toxins found in smoke.
+The goal of therapy is to cut down on cravings for nicotine and ease the symptoms of nicotine withdrawal.

 Facts about using nicotine replacement therapy:

 - The more cigarettes you smoke, the higher the dose you may need to start.